CopernicaMarketingSoftware/Documentation/Mailerq/4.0/sending-bounces.md

 # Sending and receiving bounces with MailerQ

-Some mail servers initially seem to accept a message, but send back a bounce email later.
-Such asynchronous bounces are sent to the envelope address of the initially accepted message.
-The format for these bounce messages has been
+Some mail servers initially seem to accept a message, but send back a bounce email later on in which they inform you that the mail could not be delivered after all.
+Such asynchronous bounces are sent back to the envelope address of the initial message.
+There is sadly often no way to find out whether a server is going to send back notifications, and if they do: what these messages are going to look like.

-standardized: the Delivery Status Notification (DSN) format.
-There is also an extension to the SMTP protocol that allows mail servers to exchange with each other whether they like to receive such bounce messages, and what kind of information they want to receive back.
+However, there is a formal standard for these bounce messages: the Delivery Status Notification (DSN) format.
+And there is an extension to the SMTP protocol that allows mail servers to exchange with each other whether they respect this standardized format, if the original sender would like to receive such bounce messages, and what kind of information he or she wants to receive.
+This standard make it much easier to link incoming bounces to the original sent email.

-MailerQ supports all these things: when communicating with a receiving server, MailerQ passes DSN parameters to tell the receiver what kind of bounces you like to receive, and if MailerQ is used to receive mail it understands these kind of parameters too.
+MailerQ supports these standards and SMTP extensions: when communicating with a receiving server, MailerQ can passes DSN parameters to tell the receiver what kind of bounces you like to receive, and if MailerQ is configured to receive mail on a SMTP port, it understands these kind of parameters too.
 MailerQ can also be configured to send out, receive and recognize DSN messages.

 ## Passing DSN settings